olaf-siestrzykowski/scraping_naruto_data/readme.md

 <br/><br/>
 Moreover, considering the context of the Naruto universe within Japanese culture, it is worth noting that Japanese people are known for their consumption of raw food, which contributes to longevity and overall health, even with lower body weight.

-### III.4 What are most common jutsus and tools?
-Coming soon...

-### III.5 What is the relationship between a character's rank and their Jutsu/Tools?
+### III.4 What is the relationship between a character's rank and their Jutsu/Tools?
 Analyzing the correlation between a character's rank (e.g., Kage, Chunin, Jonin) and their abilities can reveal any trends or patterns.
-You can explore if higher-ranked characters tend to possess stronger abilities.
+We will explore if higher-ranked characters tend to possess stronger abilities.

 ### IV.
 Data Structure changes
 <p> Initially, the project involved working with a single large table containing uncleaned data.<br/><br/>
 To improve the data structure, I performed data cleaning and modeling, resulting in the creation of smaller tables based on one-to-one, many-to-one, or many-to-many relationships. <br/><br/>